 |1 c. frozen shelled edamame, cooked and cooled|

 |1 c.
 Hy-Vee Short Cuts pineapple, cut into 1/2-inch cubes|

 Things To Grab

 - 4 serving bowls

 To serve, divide rice among 4 serving bowls.
-Arrange baked watermelon, carrots, edamame, and pineapple on top of rice.
-Drizzle with bang bang sauce and garnish with sesame seeds, if desired.
+Arrange baked watermelon, carrots, edamame and pineapple on top of rice.
+Drizzle with bang bang sauce.
+Garnish with sesame seeds, if desired.

 Hy-Vee Test Kitchen